G00405094/DigitalRain/index.md

 <img src="https://raw.githubusercontent.com/G00405094/DigitalRain/main/docs/assets/images/Screenshot 2025-04-05 075049.png" width="400" height="300">

 ## Design and Testing
+The overall code design follows core C++ guidelines.
+Knowing that this code would be seen by other people, I included as many comments as I could, clearly describing whats going on so that the code is easy to follow for a fresh pair of eyes.
 Class Design: The core of the project is the DigitalRain class, which manages the rain animation.
 To follow good software engineering practices, it encapsulates all data and behavior related to the effect, only exposing the interface (startRain() to begin the animation) while hiding internal details​ [4].
 This follows the Single Responsibility Principle: the class deals only with the simulation of the rain and nothing else.
 DigitalRain has two buffers (2D arrays of Pixel) to represent the screen.
 Each buffer is a std::vector<std::vector<Pixel>>, which is a dynamic 2D array for console rows and columns.
 Using std::vector for the buffers automatically manages memory, which uses RAII to avoid manual new/delete and prevent memory leaks​ [6].
 I defined simple structs for the data elements: